The Great American Baking Show

 On May 3, 2022, it was announced that The Roku Channel would be airing a new season of the show, with Paul Hollywood returning as judge, along with Prue Leith from GBBO.
 Roku also announced plans to air The Great American Baking Show: Celebrity Holiday, featuring celebrities competing to raise money for charity.
+All six episodes of the new season of the show premiered on May 5, 2023.
+The Roku Channel ordered a seventh season of this series, which premiered on May 24, 2024.
+The eighth season premiered on April 11, 2025.
+The Roku Channel ordered a ninth season of this series along with fourth installment of Celebrity Holiday Special and second installment of Big Game and Celebrity Summer.